petercorke/RVC3-python/README.md

 ### Python version

-Given the rapid rate of language additions, particularly around type hinting, use at least Python 3.8.
-Python 3.7 goes end of life in June 2023.

-Not all package dependencies will work with the latest release of Python.
-In particular, check:
+`rvc3python` requires **Python 3.10 or later**.

+A handful of book examples need extra, optional packages that aren't installed by default — each has its own platform or Python-version limits, worth knowing about before you hit them as a surprise rather than as a bug:
+* [PyTorch](https://pypi.org/project/torch/) (`pip install rvc3python[pytorch]`) —
-* [PyTorch](https://pypi.org/project/torch/) used for segmentation examples in Chapter 12
+  used for the segmentation and object-detection examples in Chapter 12.
+Check current platform support before installing.
+* [Open3D](https://pypi.org/project/open3d) (`pip install machinevision-toolbox-python[open3d]`)
-* [Open3D](https://pypi.org/project/open3d), used for point cloud examples in Chapter 14.
+  — used for the point cloud examples in Chapter 14.
+Doesn't yet ship wheels for Python 3.13+.
+* [coal](https://pypi.org/project/coal) (`pip install roboticstoolbox-python[collision]`)
+  — used for the collision-checking examples in Chapter 7.
+Not available on Windows.

 ### Installing into a Conda environment